iancanderson/mondeal/README.md

 - Double The Rent
 - Player has to discard down to 7 cards at end of turn
 - Debt Collector should let the person with the debt select how to pay, not the collector.
+- Allow player to auto-rejoin the game if they accidentally refresh the page, instead of making everyone quit the game.

 ## TODO

+- Only show up to 4 bank cards per row
+- Sly deal didn't seem to work, nothing happened
+- Playing forced deal
 - Deal Breaker said there was no set to steal when there was.
 - If a player has more cards for a color than the set limit, start a new set for that color
 - Disallow playing Just Say No as an action on your own turn, not in response to anything